This is an example of a checklist that can be used when preparing to use DigiExam.

-In order for students to access a planned exam within the DigiExam client you will need to make sure they know the student code that is associate with their account
+In order for students to access a planned exam within the DigiExam client, you will need to make sure they know the student code that is associated with their account.

-In order for students to access an opened exam within the DigiExam client you will need to make sure they know the Exam ID that is associate with the exam.
+In order for students to access an opened exam within the DigiExam client, you will need to make sure they know the Exam ID that is associated with the exam.

-**Before beginning an exam it encouraged that you have downloaded the offline exam file to a USB drive in the event that the internet goes down.
+Before beginning an exam it is encouraged that you have downloaded the offline exam file to a USB drive in the event of lost internet connection.
 This ensures that students will be able to start and hand in exams even if they cannot connect to the internet.
-It is also suggested that you print out some paper copies of the exam so that students can complete the exam with pen and paper if they prefer.
+It is also suggested that you print out some paper copies of the exam so that students can complete it with pen and paper if they prefer.

 3. Prepare for grading